Saturday mornings on the farm tend to be a little slower than the rest of the week.

 - Combine wet and dry ingredients: Gradually pour the wet mixture into the bowl with the dry ingredients.
 Use a whisk or spatula to mix until just combined.
 Be careful not to overmix; some lumps are okay.

-- Cook the waffles: Pour the batter into the preheated waffle iron, spreading it evenly but avoiding overflow.
-Close the waffle iron and cook according to its instructions (usually 4-5 minutes) until the waffles are golden brown and crisp.
+- Cook the waffles: Lightly grease the preheated waffle iron, then pour in the batter spreading it evenly but avoiding overflow.
+Cook for 4-5 minutes until golden brown and crisp.

 - Serve immediately: Remove the waffles and serve hot with your favorite toppings, such as butter, syrup, fresh fruit, or whipped cream.